N-Hoque/salah/README.md

 salah = { git = "https://github.com/N-Hoque/salah", branch = "v0.8.0" }
 ```

-To get prayer times, use the `PrayerSchedule` struct passing in coordinates, date, and calculation parameters.
+To get prayer times, use the `Schedule` struct passing in coordinates, date, and calculation parameters.

 ```rust
 use salah::prelude::*;